WSAN: 20th century

 At the time, four of the five FM stations in Allentown, Bethlehem, and Easton were broadcasting automated easy listening or beautiful music formats, and the fifth was automated adult contemporary.
 With no rock stations serving the Lehigh Valley radio market at the time, WSAN filled the void.

 In 1978, 95.1 WEZV, now WZZO, switched from easy listening to album rock.
 By the end of the 1970s, WSAN switched to a pop and disco format.
 Then, as disco faded, WSAN flipped to country music in 1980.
 By September 1982, it changed to a big band–adult standards format called "Unforgettable".
 WSAN played the hits of the 1940s, 1950s and 1960s, with a small number of soft rock selections from the 1960s and 1970s.

+To draw attention to the change to Unforgettable, WSAN began a promotional contest, offering a modular house to whoever could sit the longest atop a billboard.
+Dalton Young, Ron Kistler, and Mike MacKay were chosen as the contestants, and they ascended the billboard on September 20, 1982.
+The three men got worldwide publicity.
+On day 184, Young was removed from the billboard on charges of dealing marijuana.
+On June 7, 1983, the remaining two men got down from the billboard after 261 days, on the condition that the game would be declared a tie and both would get houses.

 In 1983, still operating as WSAN, the station evolved into more of a popular MOR music format under the catchphrase "Unforgettable II".
 It expanded to playing the soft hits of the 1950s through the 1980s.

 In spring 1985, WXKW at 104.1 FM switched formats from country music to soft adult contemporary, and changed its call sign to WAEB-FM.
 With no other FM country stations in the Lehigh Valley, WSAN returned to country music and adopted the WXKW call sign.

 Station operations were at least partially owned for decades by the Musselman Family, beginning with B. Bryan Musselman's 1928 purchase of WCBA, until 1992, when Holt Broadcasting purchased WXKW.
 Holt also owned local stations WZZO at 95.1 FM and WKAP at AM 1320.
 The country music format was maintained until 1993.
 WXKW then switched to a satellite Oldies format, after WKAP AM 1320 dropped the format to return to easy listening.

 In 1996, Holt Broadcasting sold WZZO and WXKW to Capstar, which already owned WAEB and WAEB-FM.

 The WKAP call letters and format then moved from AM 1320 to replace WXKW's call sign.
 WKAP used a Westwood One easy listening format, playing a blend of standards and soft Oldies and adult contemporary songs.
 Capstar merged with Chancellor Media in 1999, making WKAP 1470 an AM/FM station.
 At the beginning of 2001, Clear Channel Communications merged with AM/FM.
 Federal regulations limited the number of Lehigh Valley stations Clear Channel could own.
 They opted to sell WEEX and WODE to Nassau Broadcasting Partners, and kept WAEB, WAEB-FM, WZZO, and WKAP.